lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-4. If loading the CPU plugin, load the available CPU extensions library.
+4. If loading the CPU plugin, then load the available CPU extensions library.

 ```cpp
    /** Load extensions for the CPU plugin **/